fractalops/uatu/README.md

 # Uatu

-Your AI partner for system operations and troubleshooting.
+AI-powered system troubleshooting agent using Claude.

 <img src="uatu.gif" alt="autu-demo" width="2000"/>

-**Core capabilities:**
+**What it does:**
-- Interactive chat: Conversational troubleshooting with your system
+- Chat with your system to diagnose issues
-- Stdin mode: Pipe logs and data for instant AI analysis
+- Pipe logs directly for instant analysis
-- Security-first: Granular command approval and allowlist system
+- Approve commands before execution with granular controls
-- Intelligent analysis: Connect CPU spikes, memory leaks, and process behavior
+- Connects symptoms across CPU, memory, network, and processes

-**Tested on Platforms:**
+**Platforms:**
 - macOS
 - Linux